whimsy-lang/whim-z/README.md

 * ip in a local and flag it as a register
 * closures only for functions that need it?
 * generational gc
-* setting a property by string with a class or function value should set the name if it is null
 * NaN boxing

 ### Language Features